-Teaching English in Vietnam – the Ultimate Guide
+Teaching English in Vietnam The Ultimate Guide [updated for 2022]

-Teaching English in Vietnam is a booming industry nowadays.
-It’s becoming a really popular destination for TEFL teachers and many people are choosing to teach English in Hanoi, Saigon (Ho Chi Minh City…but still called Saigon by those who live there), or one of the smaller cities.
+Teaching English in Vietnam is a booming industry.
+Although there were struggles during the Covid 19 epidemic, the country is back open again and schools are looking for new teachers.
+It’s been a really popular destination for TEFL teachers for many years and many people are choosing to teach English in Hanoi, Saigon (Ho Chi Minh City…but still called Saigon by those who live there), or one of the smaller cities.

 We were English teachers in Vietnam for nearly five years, from 2008 to 2013.
 We taught English in Haiphong, in the north, for a year, and then worked as English teachers in Saigon, in the South, for another 3 1/2 years.
 From our experience of Vietnam teaching jobs, and from the experiences of others we know who are still teaching there, we’ve put together an extensive guide.

 Most jobs teaching English in Vietnam are in language schools.
 There’s a great demand for learning English and parents send their children to language schools at the weekends, while adults often come to learn English after work.
 Language schools in Vietnam offer a wide range of classes, including business English and exam preparation.

 Language schools in Vietnam are open seven days a week.
 Teachers generally work at least one weekend day, if not two, with days off during the week.
 Some schools offer two consecutive days, while others give separate days off during the week.
 Some only give you one single day off.
 It’s important to check if you accept a full time job at a language school when your days off will be.